Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 I mean, maybe you once in a while, but not enough.

-Uh once again, I can I can be uh sure Snerdley is going to give me a call like you at least once a week.
+No, look, once again, I can be assured Snerdley is going to give me a call like you at least once a week.

 Why do the Republicans do this or why don't they do that?

-I I think the reason why the Republicans don't use the language you want, or they don't satisfy you, is because I don't believe that the Republicans in Washington understand thoroughly and fully the new media.
+I think the reason why the Republicans don't use the language you want or they don't satisfy you is because I don't believe that the Republicans in Washington understand thoroughly and fully the new media.

-But I th it the leadership at large in both the House and the Senate believe that they've got to get their mess out again.
+But the leadership at large in both the House and the Senate believe that they've got to get their message out.

 They've got to convince Brian Williams.